stuartellis/sve-personal-website/content/articles/just-task-runner.md

 Current versions of _just_ provide autocompletion for Bash, zsh, fish, PowerShell, elvish and Nu.

 > _macOS and Homebrew:_ Refer to [the documentation](https://just.systems/man/en/chapter_65.html) for how to enable autocompletion for zsh when you install _just_ on macOS with Homebrew.

+## Using just in a Project

+### Adding a Private Copy of just to a Project

+To install a copy of _just_ that is private to a project, you have several options.
+Rust and Node.js projects may use packages for _just_.
+You may also install  _just_ in Docker container images for any project, using either operating system packages or a setup script, as described in the previous section.

+To add _just_ to a Node.js project, use the [just-install](https://www.npmjs.com/package/just-install) npm package.
+To include _just_ in a Rust project, add _just_ as a package in Cargo.

+### Creating justfiles in a Project

+Use **just --init** to create a _justfile_ in the root directory of your project.
+Use this _justfile_ for tasks that apply to the entire project.
+You may create other _justfiles_ in subdirectories for tasks that are more specific.
+For example, you might create a _justfile_ in a _tests/_ subdirectory of your project for tasks that are specifically for testing.

 ### Creating a User justfile for Global Tasks